BillyDM/billydm.github.io/content/blog/audio-buffer-api.md

 Anyway, you can see that instead of passing around owned `Vec`'s as our buffers, we are passing them around via a smart pointer (in this case [basedrop]'s `Shared` smart pointer).

-I then make them accesible to the user via this safe wrapper (which is not in the repo yet btw):
+I then make them accessible to the user via this safe wrapper (which is not in the repo yet btw):

 ```rust
 // Rust